Exploring Your Body (Alone) With Your Partner

 In order for you to really enjoy exploring your body with your partner, you need to be able to let go a little bit.
 It can be a photo that they specifically ask for or an action—a caress, a rub, a touch—that they want you to do for them.
 Follow their direction; it’ll make it seem more like they’re there with you.

 That said, be directive as well.
 This goes both ways, ladies and gents.
-Tell them what you would do to them if you were physically together in that moment, let them revel in their imagination and the memory of you.
+Tell them what you would do to them if you were physically together in that moment, let them revel in their imagination and the memory or thought of you.

 RELATED: V is For Vagina